Comprehensive Sickness Insurance: a post-Brexit for HR leaders

 Provide a company policy

 Take out some of the confusion of the CSI process and provide your colleagues with a health plan they can easily sign-up to.
-Perkbox Medical can provide you with a medical plan that’s affordable, accessible and easily manageable.
+Virtual health services can provide you with a medical plan that’s affordable, accessible and easily manageable.

 Because there is no standard rate, many CSI premiums discriminate based on gender, age, and previous illness.
 Instead, our plan is available for just a few pounds a month and is calculated based on the number of people who sign up.
 Many CSI premiums discriminate based on gender, age, and previous illness.